 The first images were produced in the early 1970s, and the first live human subject was imaged in 1977.

 MRI technology and its uses have advanced even further in the last 15-20 years, and this can be seen in MBST (Magnetic Resonance Therapy).
-It was developed after patients reported reduced pain after having had an MRI scan.
-MBST uses the same magnetic resonance technology principles as MRI, but for healing instead of imaging.
+Mr Muntermann, the founder and chief developer of MBST, developed MBST after many years working with MRI devices.
+It uses the same magnetic resonance technology principles as MRI, but for healing instead of imaging.

-MBST is able to treat causes of pain at the cellular level to relieve and heal symptoms as a risk-free and non-invasive therapy of pain associated with arthritis, osteoporosis or sports/accident injuries.
+MBST is a non-invasive therapy with no known side effects.
+Studies have indicated that patients suffering from pain associated with osteoarthritis have reported a reduction in pain levels post-therapy.
+Other clinical studies have shown an increase in bone mass density after Magnetic Resonance Therapy.
 The MR-Technology introduces energy into specific cells or cell groups in order to stimulate their regeneration.
 This can result in significant pain reduction, increased function of a joint and often entirely eliminating the need for surgery.